Coherence and elicitability: Abstract

 \section{Abstract}

 The risk of a financial position is usually summarized by a risk measure.
 As this risk measure has to be estimated from historical data, it is important to be able to verify and compare competing estimation procedures.
 In statistical decision theory, risk measures for which such verification and comparison is possible, are called elicitable.
 It is known that quantile based risk measures such as value at risk are elicitable.
-In this paper we show that law-invariant spectral risk measures such as expected shortfall are \emph{not} elicitable unless they reduce to minus the expected value.
+In this paper, Gneiting's (2011) result of the non-elicitability of expected shortfall is extended to all law-invariant spectral risk measures unless they reduce to minus the expected value.
 Hence, it is unclear how to perform forecast verification or comparison.
 However, the class of elicitable law-invariant coherent risk measures does not reduce to minus the expected value.
-We show that it contains expectiles, and that they play a special role amongst all elicitable law-invariant coherent risk measures.
+We show that it consists of certain expectiles.

 \textit{Keywords:} Coherent risk measures; Decision theory; Elicitability; Expected shortfall; Expectiles; Law-invariant risk measures; Spectral risk measures